Culture of Texas: Music

-The Lone Star State has helped popularize this musical style throughout the world and made the Texas cowboy an international icon that would forever be identified with country music.
-Although many people may think of country music when they think of the Lone Star State, Texas actually encompasses a wide variety of ethnic musical genres and regional styles.
+Texas' musical culture encompasses a wide variety of ethnic genres and regional styles.

-Texas has a significant live music scene in Austin, with the most music venues per capita than any other U.S. city, befitting the city's official slogan as The Live Music Capital of the World.
+Texas has a significant live music scene in Austin, with more music venues per capita than any other U.S. city, consistent with the city's official slogan as "The Live Music Capital of the World."
 Austin's music revolves around the many nightclubs on 6th Street and an annual film, music, and multimedia festival known as South by Southwest.
-The longest-running concert music program on American television, Austin City Limits, was videotaped at the University of Texas at Austin campus.
+Austin City Limits, the longest-running concert music program on American television, has been taped at the University of Texas at Austin campus since 1974.
 Austin City Limits and Waterloo Records run the Austin City Limits Music Festival, an annual music and art festival held at Zilker Park in Austin.

 In Houston, the annual Free Press Summer Fest is a major draw as well as the entertainment lineups at the annual Houston Livestock Show and Rodeo.
 Notable music venues for Houston are Fitzgerald's, Warehouse Live, and Walter's among others.
 Many renowned musicians' origins are in Houston including Lyle Lovett, Beyoncé, Clint Black, The Crusaders, Lightnin' Hopkins, and Kenny Rogers as well as groups including D.R.I., Helstar, La Mafia, the Geto Boys, and ZZ Top.
 The Houston Symphony and Houston Grand Opera are both attractions of the Houston Theater District.

-Beyond Austin and Houston, other regions of Texas also contribute richly to the state’s musical identity.
+San Antonio, Dallas, Lubbock, and El Paso have also contributed distinct musical traditions to Texas's cultural landscape.
 San Antonio, with its deep Mexican-American roots, is known for nurturing Tejano and conjunto music, blending traditional Mexican folk with modern influences.
-In the Panhandle and West Texas, artists like Buddy Holly and Roy Orbison helped pioneer early rock and roll, with Lubbock and El Paso continuing to serve as creative hubs for emerging talent.
-Dallas, meanwhile, boasts a thriving blues and jazz scene, historically rooted in Deep Ellum, a neighborhood once frequented by legends like Blind Lemon Jefferson and T-Bone Walker.
-Together, these cities illustrate the incredible diversity and influence of Texas’s music landscape.
+In the Panhandle and West Texas, artists like Buddy Holly and Roy Orbison helped pioneer early rock and roll, with Lubbock and El Paso continuing to serve as hubs for emerging talent.
+Dallas, meanwhile, has a thriving blues and jazz scene, historically rooted in Deep Ellum, a neighborhood once frequented by Blind Lemon Jefferson and T-Bone Walker.